 They can be purchased over the counter and used separately to treat mild pain.
 Over-the-counter uses of aspirin and ibuprofen include the relief of:

-Both drugs are also used to treat long-term medical issues, such as osteoarthritis and rheumatoid arthritis.
+Both drugs are also treatment options for long-term medical issues, such as osteoarthritis and rheumatoid arthritis.

 Doctors often prescribe aspirin to people who have had a heart attack or suffer from a heart condition called angina.
-It is also used to prevent heart attacks in people who have risk factors for heart disease and to prevent strokes.
+It can help to prevent strokes and heart attacks in people who have risk factors for heart disease.

 Can I take aspirin and ibuprofen together?